Antoine Maurice

 A typical day at work starts with lighting a fire, followed by sketching to prepare for future creations.
 I then move on to putting those ideas into practice, all while listening to music, enjoying a coffee, and taking breaks for cigarettes.
 I keep going until I’m completely exhausted.

 I often use reclaimed materials like old beams from ruined houses or wood destined for disposal.
-By using reclaimed materials, I aim to create « a new path for contemporary, minimalist and more nature-friendly creation ».
+By using reclaimed materials, I aim to create « a new path for contemporary, minimalist, and more nature-friendly creation ».
 Working with these materials allows me to create pieces that are “halfway between the functional object and the sculpture”.
 The unique characteristics and history of reclaimed wood likely inspire and inform my designs.

 My use of discarded materials aligns with a philosophy of giving new life and purpose to objects that would otherwise be wasted.
 This reflects a broader ethos of sustainability and resourcefulness.
 The aged and weathered qualities of reclaimed wood can provide unique textures, colors, and patterns that contribute to the aesthetic appeal of my work.
-With reclaimed materials often requires additional skill and creativity to transform them into high-quality design pieces, allowing me to demonstrate my craftsmanship.
+Reclaimed materials often require additional skill and creativity to transform them into high-quality design pieces, allowing me to demonstrate my craftsmanship.
 Each piece of reclaimed wood has its own history, which adds depth and narrative to the final product.
 Overall, I chose wood because it is readily available and versatile, allowing for the creation of virtually anything one can imagine.

 My creations feature traditional joinery techniques, with a focus on texture, sensuality, curves, shine, and light.
 I draw inspiration from both humanity and nature, merging these elements to create unique and evocative pieces.